jpwoodbu/ari-backup/README.md

 ## Development

+If you are interested in contributing to ari-backup, there are two paths to help you get started quickly: **Bazel** (preferred) and **Vagrant**.

+### Bazel

+This project includes a `.bazelversion` file so it's recommend to install Bazel with [Bazelisk](https://github.com/bazelbuild/bazelisk) to ensure a compatible version of Bazel is being used.
+Once Bazelisk is installed, you can build and test `ari-backup` with `bazelisk test ...` from the top of the repo.
+Bazel will take care of brining in all the needed dependencies into sandboxes without cluttering up your system.

+### Vagrant (legacy)
 If you are interested in contributing to ari-backup, there is a Vagrantfile.example to help you get started quickly.
 All you need is a Linux host that supports libvirt, Ansible, and the vagrant-sshfs plugin.